ArmaanZabihi/Raster-To-SNG-File-Converter/README.md

 # Get Started
 Place all JPEG or PNG images to be converted in a designated input folder.
 Run the script from your terminal or command prompt: ./convertToSvg.sh
-# Support for help regarding this process please email me: at armaanzabihi@gmail.com
+# Support for help regarding this process please email me: armaanzabihi@gmail.com